 Many ideas and inventions that begin at the University of Toronto have a significant impact on the global economy, whether through start-ups, commercial partnerships or businesses.

-In topics spanning medicine to engineering, the university attracts world-leading scholars and experts to undertake ground-breaking research and transfer that knowledge onto students.
+In subjects spanning medicine to engineering, the university attracts world-leading scholars and experts to undertake groundbreaking research and transfer that knowledge to students.

 The three strategic priorities for the university include strengthening international partnerships and re-imagining undergraduate education to be a transformative experience.

-Every year, students at McGill University participate in Innovation Week, which explores topics like entrepreneurship in music, and the future of health.
+Every year, students at McGill University participate in Innovation Week, which explores topics such as entrepreneurship in music and the future of health.
 Activities are led by students and provide opportunities for them to connect with other innovators and form industry partnerships.

-There are three different hubs for entrepreneurial students, offering start-up competitions, technology-based projects and support and mentorship.
+There are three hubs for entrepreneurial students, which offer start-up competitions, technology-based projects, and support and mentorship.

 Opportunities to learn beyond the classroom go beyond entrepreneurship projects, including internships, public speaking training and museum events.

-The University of Montreal is one of the principal research universities in Canada and Robert Guillenmin who won the Nobel prize in physiology is a notable alumnus of the university.
+The University of Montreal is one of the principal research universities in Canada – and Roger Guillemin, who won a share of the Nobel Prize in Physiology or Medicine in 1977, is a notable alumnus.

-The primary language of instruction is French however, many of the doctoral programmes accept English-speaking students.
-Workshops and tutoring sessions are available for students who wish to improve their French language skills.
+The primary language of instruction is French, but many of the doctoral programmes accept English-speaking students.
+Workshops and tutoring sessions are available for students who wish to improve their French-language skills.

 Studying overseas: guide to Australia, Canada, the UK and the USA